Theresa Hoover, Music Educator

 Theresa is a recognized presenter and clinician at local, regional, and national level conferences including the International Music Education Summit, the Virginia Society for Technology in Education, and several state music education conferences.
 She is a Google for Education Certified Trainer and was selected as a member of the Google Certified Innovator program, participating in the London 2019 cohort.

 In addition to her school teaching, Theresa served as the founding director of the Chester County Youth Wind Ensemble and is currently on staff of the Virginia Winds Academy.
 She has also been the guest conductor for several elementary and middle school ensembles in Pennsylvania and Virginia.
 Theresa’s writing has been featured on websites including the NAfME Music in a Minuet blog, EdTechTeam, Band Directors Talk Shop, and We Are Teachers.
-She is also the co-author of Pass the Baton: Empowering All Music Teachers, set to release in the fall of 2020.
+She is also the co-author of Pass the Baton: Empowering All Music Teachers, which is now available for purchase.

 When not teaching, you can find Theresa curled up with a good book, on the running trail, traveling to visit family and friends, or spending time with her dog Dizzy.